 This is normal.
 If you chose a wheel that has, for example, 120 members, Lotto Sorcerer generates 120 suggestions.
 Then those suggestions are passed through the filters.

-Q: I don't have a credit card or checking account.
+Q: I don't have a credit card.
 How can I order Lotto Sorcerer?

 Q: I lost my registration codes!
 What do I do?

 A: You can lookup your registration codes here.

 Q: Where is my software I ordered?
 I got an email from you, with my registration code, but I never received any CD!